-Brookings India is hosting the next Development Seminar on “Towards more globally competitive gas markets” to be delivered by Kaushik Deb, fellow, Markets and Industrial Development at KAPSARC.
+Brookings India hosted a Development Seminar on “Towards more globally competitive gas markets” to be delivered by Kaushik Deb, fellow, Markets and Industrial Development at KAPSARC.

 Abstract: Gas demand has grown in Asian (especially non-OECD) and Mideast countries, increasing reliance on imported gas.
 Since 2015, there has been a spurt of LNG projects, while demand still plays catch-up, leading to a surplus on supply side.
 This has led to a change in the nature of LNG trade, resulting in a more liquid buyers’ market.
 At the same time, there exist significant opportunities to expand consumption of gas across geographies and demand categories.
 This will result in deeper, wider more liquid markets in the future.